 What we don’t: Overly technical for some.

 Boulder, Colorado-based Matador is an upstart on the rise and has quickly made a name for themselves in the travel market with a nice selection of light but dependable packs and duffel bags.
 Their daypack lineup follows suit, including the popular Beast28 here.
-What immediately stands out is the Beast’s competitive 1-pound-8-ounce weight, which is impressively light for the capacity and undercuts more traditional (and smaller) models like the Osprey Talon 22 (1 lb.
-14.6 oz.), Deuter Speed Lite 25 (1 lb.
-9 oz.), and others above.
+What immediately stands out is the Beast’s competitive 1-pound-8-ounce weight, which is impressively light for the capacity and undercuts more traditional (and smaller) models like the Osprey Talon 22 (2 lb.
+6.1 oz.), Deuter Speed Lite Pro 25 (1 lb.
+8 oz.), and others above.
 It also packs down remarkably small for stashing in a duffel for travel—Matador includes a handy compression sack for storage, and both the hipbelt and sternum strap can be removed to streamline your kit even further.
 Finally, while many ultralight packs compromise on durability, the Beast is noticeably well-built with a tough (210D) Robic nylon build, water-resistant YKK zippers, and a UTS coating for waterproofing and tear resistance.

 In addition to being impressively light and durable for the size, the Matador Beast28 is also surprisingly comfortable for a UL design.
 The backpanel, shoulder straps, and hipbelt are all nicely cushioned with EVA foam, and the flexible steel frame adds a good dose of support while keeping weight in check (it also helps with compressing the pack down for storage).
 That said, the Beast has a fairly technical appearance that doesn’t wear particularly well around town and is only offered in a single black colorway.
-Exterior storage is also a little lacking, including just three pockets on the outside—for $10 more, Osprey’s Talon 22 above boats seven exterior pockets.
+Exterior storage is also a little lacking, including just three pockets on the outside—for $10 more, Osprey’s Talon 22 above boats six exterior pockets.
 But if you don’t mind stuffing most of your gear in the main compartment, the Beast28 stands out as a high-quality UL option for fast-moving day hikes and short mountain missions.

 See the Matador Beast28